Bear Bryant: Texas A&M

-In 1954 Bryant accepted the head coaching job at Texas A&M University.
-He also served as athletic director while at Texas A&M.
+In 1954, Bryant accepted the head coaching job at Texas A&M University.
+He also served as athletic director.

 The Aggies suffered through a grueling 1–9 season in 1954, which began with the infamous training camp in Junction, Texas.
 The "survivors" were given the name "Junction Boys".
 Two years later, Bryant led the 1956 Texas A&M Aggies football team to the Southwest Conference championship with a 34–21 victory over the Texas Longhorns at Austin.
 The following year, Bryant's star back John David Crow won the Heisman Trophy, and the 1957 Aggies were in title contention until they lost to the #20 Rice Owls in Houston, amid rumors that Alabama would be going after Bryant.

 Again, as at Kentucky, Bryant attempted to integrate the Texas A&M squad.
 "We'll be the last football team in the Southwest Conference to integrate", he was told by a Texas A&M official.
 "Well", Bryant replied, "then that's where we're going to finish in football."

 At the close of the 1957 season, having compiled an overall 25–14–2 record at Texas A&M, Bryant returned to Tuscaloosa to take the head coaching position, succeeding Jennings B. Whitworth, as well as the athletic director job at Alabama.

 Alabama

 When asked why he returned to his alma mater, Bryant replied, "Mama called.
 And when Mama calls, you just have to come runnin'."
 Bryant's first spring practice back at Alabama was much like what happened at Junction.
 Some of Bryant's assistants thought it was even more difficult, as dozens of players quit the team.
 After winning a combined four games in the three years before Bryant's arrival (including Alabama's only winless season on the field in modern times), the Tide went 5–4–1 in Bryant's first season.
 The next year, in 1959, Alabama beat Auburn and appeared in the inaugural Liberty Bowl, the first time the Crimson Tide had beaten Auburn or appeared in a bowl game in six years.
+In the 1960 season, Bryant led Alabama to an 8–1–2 record and a #9 ranking in the final AP Poll.
 In 1961, with quarterback Pat Trammell and football greats Lee Roy Jordan and Billy Neighbors, Alabama went 11–0 and defeated Arkansas 10–3 in the Sugar Bowl to claim the national championship.